ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 - String : string can be null
 - String! : non-null string
 - [String] : List can be null, containing strings that can be null
-- [String!] : List can be null, containing non null strings
+- [String!] : List can be null, containing non-null strings
 - [String!]! : non null List containing non null strings.
 An empty string is valid.

 These rules will be checked by the GraphQL server and it will trigger a validation error in case of non-compliance.